 The preferred method of oral presentation is for the presenter control their own slides by sharing their screen live, however a copy of the presentation must also be uploaded to the NIBS website so that the session chairman can show and change the slides in the event of network connection problems.
 A local telephone number will also be provided to allow speakers and delegates to dial in if required.

-The filename of presentation should follow the format: NIBS2020_<number>_<name>, where <number> is the number of the talk, shown in the Symposium Programme and Book of Abstracts, and <name> is the last name of the presenter.
-For example, the file for John Smith’s talk with number MonO1 should be named NIBS2020_MonO1_Smith.pptx.
+The filename of all presentation material should follow the format: NIBS2020_<session>_<name>, where <session> is the session of the talk, shown in the Symposium Programme, and <name> is the last name of the presenter.
+For example, the file for John Smith’s talk at session O2 should be named NIBS2020_O2_Smith

 An introductory session will be run on the first day of the symposium for people new to the field.
 This will consist of an introductory set of lectures about negative ion source physics and technology.

 Poster presentation and discussion sessions will be conducted on a new online system.
 All delegates must register for the poster sessions.
 Poster authors will be able upload a pdf file of their poster when they register for the poster sessions.
 To allow easy access for all delegates we kindly ask poster authors to upload a pdf file of their poster to both the Indico site and the Poster Sessions site.